6 Binance Canada alternatives

 Binance took to Twitter in May 2023 to announce that it would be withdrawing from the Canadian market.

-The announcement came not long after the introduction by the Canadian Securities Administrators (CSA) of strict regulations, requiring mandatory registrations and investor limits for crypto exchanges as well as tightening rules around the trading of stablecoins.
+The announcement came not long after the Canadian Securities Administrators (CSA) introduced strict regulations requiring mandatory registrations and investor limits for crypto exchanges as well as tightened rules around stablecoin trading.

 “Unfortunately, (the) new guidance related to stablecoins and investor limits provided to crypto exchanges makes the Canada market no longer tenable for Binance at this time,” Binance explained in a tweet.

 No, Binance is not legal in Canada.
-The platform withdrew from Canada in 2023, and Canada now features on Binance’s list of prohibited countries in its Terms of Use.
+The platform withdrew from Canada in 2023 and now features Canada on a list of prohibited countries in its Terms of Use.

 Binance also managed to fall foul of Canadian regulators.
 In May 2024, FINTRAC imposed a $6 million penalty on Binance for failing to comply with Part 1 of the Proceeds of Crime (Money Laundering) and Terrorist Financing Act and its associated regulations.